-Traders vote with their pocketbooks.
-If they believe a currency pair is going to move higher, they will buy the currency pair.
-If they believe a currency pair is going to move lower, they will sell the currency pair.
-When their money is on the line, they will do whatever it takes to be profitable.
-Oftentimes the actions of these self-interested traders form price patterns on the chart.
+Traders vote with their chequebooks.
+If they believe a stock or CFD is going to move higher then they will buy the stock or CFD.
+If they believe a stock or CFD is going to move lower then they will sell the stock or CFD.
+When their money is on the line they will do whatever it takes to be profitable.
+Often the actions of these self-interested traders form price patterns on the chart.

-Price patterns are chart formations that provide insight into what forex traders are thinking and feeling at various price levels.
+Price patterns are chart formations that provide insights into what stock and CFD traders are thinking and feeling at various price levels.
 Learning to recognize various price patterns gives you an advantage over traders who are only using fundamentals or technical indicators.

-Imagine having the ability to precisely identify trade entry points as a currency pair breaks out and the ability to accurately project how far a currency pair is going to move once it has broken out and starting moving.
-Price patterns give you this ability.
+Imagine having the ability to precisely identify trade entry points as a stock or CFD breaks out - and the ability to accurately project how far a stock or CFD is going to move once it has broken out and starting moving.
+Price patterns give you these abilities.